CrIME IN ILLINOIS ONLINE HELP

 information and UCR Program in the State of Illinois.

-This section helps to track whether
+This section helps to track

-the agency has submitted any record for that selected period
+whether the agency has submitted any record for that selected period

-are submitted to the FBI using up to six distinct records, each of which is referred
+Segment: Incident reports are submitted to the FBI using up to

-to as a “segment.”
+eight distinct records, each of which is referred to as a “segment.”

-Element: A data field within the segment to collect specific
+Element: A data field

-information about the offense.
+within the segment to collect specific information about the offense.

 Level 1–Administrative Segment

-one Administrative Segment is accepted per Group A
+Segment is the master segment.
+Only one Administrative Segment is accepted per

-Incident Report.
-All other incident data relating to offenses, property,
+Group A Incident Report.
+All other incident data

-victims, offenders, and arrestees are contained in the other segments that are
+relating to offenses, property, victims, offenders, and arrestees are contained

-linked to the Administrative Segment by Data Element 1 (ORI) and Data Element 2
+in the other segments that are linked to the Administrative Segment by Data

-(Incident Number).
-The data elements used in the Administrative Segment are:
+Element 1 (ORI) and Data Element 2 (Incident Number).
+The data elements used in

 Data Element 1-ORI – Originating Agency Identifier